 The competition received 482 applications from students and young professionals aged 16 to 35.
-After a thorough selection process, 46 participants, united in 17 teams, reached the final.
+After a thorough selection process, 46 participants, united into 17 teams, reached the final.
 The geographical coverage is impressive: from the Far East (Khabarovsk, Vladivostok) to the European part of Russia (Moscow, St. Petersburg).

 Top 5 most active regions: